keolo/keolo-com/content/posts/spec-driven-development.md

 title: "Spec-Driven Development - Why AI Coding Needs Specs, Not Better Prompts"
 draft: false
 weight: 2
-description: "Prompting LLMs directly from raw feature ideas leads to hallucinated scope and regression churn.
-Here is how the Plan-Build-Learn spec-driven workflow turns human intent into verified software."
+description: "Prompting LLMs from raw feature ideas leads to hallucinated scope and regression churn.
+Here is how the Plan-Build-Learn spec-driven workflow turns intent into working code."
 tags: ["AI", "Software Engineering", "Product Management", "TDD", "Product Engineering System"]
 ---

-Most developers adopting AI coding assistants fall into a familiar loop: drop a loose feature description into a chat prompt, get back several hundred lines of reasonable-looking code, and spend the rest of the day patching broken imports, fixing edge cases, and untangling silent regressions.
+If you use AI coding assistants, you know the cycle: paste a rough feature description into a chat box, get back three hundred lines of plausible code, and spend the rest of your day hunting down broken imports, missed edge cases, and silent regressions.

-The issue isn't that language models are bad at writing code.
-It is that jumping straight from an informal idea to implementation forces the model to invent everything in between: architectural boundaries, state management, error handling, and unstated assumptions.
+The model isn't necessarily bad at writing syntax.
+The problem is asking it to jump straight from a vague idea to implementation.
+Without clear boundaries, the model has to invent everything in between—state management, error handling, data flow, and all your unstated constraints.

-Prompts alone cannot bridge that gap.
-When context is fuzzy, models fill the void by inventing plausible but untested assumptions.
-The solution isn't clever prompt engineering—it is applying a structured discipline: **Spec-Driven Development (SDD)** organized around a closed-loop **Plan → Build → Learn** lifecycle.
+Better prompt engineering won't solve this.
+When context is fuzzy, models hallucinate plausible defaults.
+To get reliable software out of an AI, you need an engineering harness: **Spec-Driven Development (SDD)** organized around a tight **Plan → Build → Learn** cycle.

 ---

-## The Spec-Driven Pipeline
+## The Spec-Driven Workflow

-Instead of relying on freeform chat threads to guide implementation, Spec-Driven Development establishes a structured, closed-loop pipeline from intent to production:
+Instead of running off ad-hoc chat threads, Spec-Driven Development breaks delivery into three stages:

 ```mermaid
 flowchart LR